 Over time students will see that the world is filled with multiples perspectives of understanding.
 Just imagine if you applied the 4-Sentence Paper over the course of an entire school year with the US history questions we saw in this post.

-Here are a few specific ways you could use this 4-Sentence paper strategy with your students in conjunction with Big Questions:
+Here are a few specific ways you could use this 4-Sentence paper strategy with your students in conjunction with essential questions:

-- Construct an exit or entrance slip to review a lesson which incorporated a Big Question
+Construct an exit or entrance slip to review a lesson which incorporated an essential question

-With tools like the 4-Sentence Paper, you can harness the power of Big Questions to transform student fear into courageous, philosophical thinking– and nurture great citizens in the process.
+With tools like the 4-Sentence Paper, you can harness the power of essential questions to transform student fear into courageous, philosophical thinking– and nurture great citizens in the process.